LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

 Click the **+** to create a new standard dialog called "Ask a Question".

 Add a new User Says interaction called "ask a question".
 Then add a new Bot Question Text interaction.
-Make the question text ask "What major US city are you near?".
+Make the question text ask "Which animal do you like the most?".

 If the interactions are out of order, you can rearrange them by hovering over the leftmost side of the interaction and clicking and dragging.